Holding Physicians Responsible for Birth Injuries

 Sadly, doctors and nurses sometimes injure infants and birth mothers at the time of a baby’s birth due to malpractice.
 Some fully recover from these injuries, but others sustain lifelong, severe disabilities, or die as a result of their injuries.

-At Raymond & Raymond, Ltd., we have nearly 30 years of legal prowess dealing with birth injury claims that seek just compensation for medical malpractice claims.
+At Raymond & Raymond, Ltd., we have nearly 30 years of legal experience dealing with birth injury claims.
 Our extensive experience includes working with experts in obstetrics, maternal-fetal medicine, neonatology, pediatric neurology, infectious diseases and pediatric neuroimaging.

 Injuries Newborns May Suffer At Birth

 The following newborn injuries may be the result of medical malpractice:

 - Brain damage or hypoxic-ischemic encephalopathy from decreased blood flow to the baby’s brain

 - Bleeding in the brain or intraventricular hemorrhage

 - Respiratory distress syndrome (RDS)